brunosabot/streamline-card/README.md

    - Check your browser's console for error messages
    - Verify that your entities exist
    - Test your JavaScript code separately

+5. **Templates not loading from files?**
+	- Confirm templates/manifest.json exists and lists the file names; files must be siblings of the manifest.
+	- If no templates load, the card falls back to streamline_templates.yaml.

+6. **Variables panel missing expected fields?**
+	- Verify variables_meta keys match the variable names used in your template; check order, group, and selector.
+	- Editor hides variables section when complex (array/object) values are present—switch to YAML for those.

 ## Contributing